polsommer/Ubuntu-prepare/README.md

-# SWG Prepare OPENSUSE 16
+# SWG Prepare Ubuntu 24.04 LTS

-> The helper scripts in this repository now target **openSUSE 16** exclusively.
+> The helper scripts in this repository now target **Ubuntu 24.04 LTS** exclusively.

 ## SQL\*Plus bootstrap for the SWG schema